gaycoderprincess/FlatOutUCTimeTrialGhosts/README.md

 Building is done on an Arch Linux system with CLion and vcpkg being used for the build process.

-Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common) to a folder next to this one, so it can be found.
+Before you begin, clone [nya-common](https://github.com/gaycoderprincess/nya-common) and [nya-common-fouc](https://github.com/gaycoderprincess/nya-common-fouc) to folders next to this one, so they can be found.

 Required packages: `mingw-w64-gcc vcpkg`